Who we are:

 In 2009, the CFI began working with Georgia families whose children are in facilities outside the state.
 The CFI hosted a study tour for young adults living in facilities and for families of children living in out of state facilities in May 2010.
 The study tour participants visited three homes demonstrating the possibilities for young adults and children living in communities with appropriate supports.
 The event is featured on NPR in a story by Joe Shapiro, airing in November 2010.
 The CFI plans to identify other children living in pediatric nursing facilities across the nation and to reach out to Georgia families in hopes of bringing these children home.

-Katie Chandler, an advocate with the Georgia Advocacy Office, is the lead contact person for the Children’s Freedom Initiative.
-You may reach her at (404) 885-1234.
+Joe Sarra, an advocate with the Georgia Advocacy Office, is the lead contact person for the Children’s Freedom Initiative.
+You may reach him at (404) 885-1234.